 O Jesus, present in the sacrament of the altar, teach all the nations to serve you with willing hearts, knowing that to serve God is to reign.

-May your sacrament, O Jesus, be light to the mind,

-May it be support of the weak,

-the comfort of the suffering,

-the wayfaring bread of salvation for the dying

-and for all - the pledge of future glory.
+May your sacrament, O Jesus, be light to the mind, strength to the will, joy to the heart.
+May it be support of the weak, the comfort of the suffering, the wayfaring bread of salvation for the dying and for all - the pledge of future glory.
+Amen.